Annual leave entitlement

 Legal holidays in Belgium are calculated based on the number of months worked in Belgium, as an employee in the private sector, during the previous year.

-Compensatory rest days: Belgium-based employees who work 40 hours per week receive an additional 12 compensatory rest days per year.
+Compensatory rest days: In Belgium, the legal working week is 38 hours.
+Belgium-based employees who work 40 hours per week receive an additional 12 compensatory rest days per year.
 These can be taken one day per month worked, with a pro-rated annual limit based on employment start date.

 Am I entitled to legal holidays if I was onboarded through Remote in 2023?